 How can I find out about cases you have commented on?

 Our Casework Gallery shows some of the key cases we have handled in recent years.

-The Society publishes three 60 page Newsletters which give a brief summary of key cases, and a 150 page volume of Transactions, in which such cases are discussed and illustrated in greater depth, each year.
-Newsletters and Transactions are mailed to all members as a benefit of membership; so to find out more please consider joining the Society.
+The Society publishes three Newsletters each year which give a brief summary of key cases and news from the heritage sector.
+We also publish an annual volume of Transactions, in which select heritage buildings and cases are discussed and illustrated in greater depth.
+Newsletters and Transactions are mailed to all members as a benefit of membership.
 Back issues of the Transactions are available to purchase, and Newsletters can be sent out on request.